-Now, I enact an intricate plan to keep Kitty away from Tyoma on shouting days.
+Now, I enact an intricate plan to keep Kitty away from Liev on shouting days.

 I emphatically told him to stop—gasoline on the fire.
 He rolled his eyes, jerked his shoulders, and shouted again.

 “Listen to me,” I said.
 “I know you can’t stop, but Kitty had a bath today and she feels very nervous.
 You may not scare her.
 If you frighten her, you must go to your room and stay until she is dry.
 Then she can go outside.”

 I expected more Mreows and hysterical protests.
 Instead he replied, “She’s nervous?
 Scared?
 Because you gave her a bath?”
 The idea intrigued him.

 “Yes.
 You may not frighten her.
 But you can help her to feel better,” I said.